 I am a child of Thatcher’s Britain.
 I was born shortly after she came to power in 1979, and grew up amidst the social division and unfairness of the Thatcher years.
 It was a nasty, shameful period of our history, when communities were torn apart and vulnerable people were left to sink or swim.

-I grew up in Wembley, on the edge of London, in a close, Jewish family.
-My Dad runs a shop which is a family business and my Mum works as part of the patient and family support team in a Palliative Care Unit.
-My grandad sold ladies fashions from a market stall across Northampton.
-My brother is a musician.
+I grew up on the edge of London, in a close Jewish family.
+My Dad runs a family business from his home furnishings shop, and until recently my Mum works in a Palliative Care Unit, caring for people in the last stages of their lives.
+My Granddad sold ladies’ fashions from a market stall.
+I can remember helping him unload his van.
+My brother is a wonderful professional musician.